mburtless/gloo-mesh/docs/content/setup/community_installation.md

 weight: 30
 ---

-Use `meshctl` or Helm to install the Gloo Mesh management components into a cluster.
+Use `meshctl` to install the Gloo Mesh management components into a cluster.
 The control plane components can be installed in a dedicated management cluster, or in a cluster that runs a service mesh.

 **Dedicated management cluster**: Install Gloo Mesh in a dedicated cluster that does not run a service mesh.
 This cluster serves only as the management cluster in your setup, and is not a registered cluster.
 This deployment pattern is recommended for production-level setups, as shown in this diagram